 Adalysis presents the search terms in 2 formats:

 - Search terms: these are the actual search terms as you also see them on the Google Ads / Microsoft Ads interface.
 Adalysis provides a couple of additional tools to make analyzing these terms easier.

 - N-Gram search terms: these are search term patterns found within your search terms.
-Adalysis analyzes the search terms using an n-gram approach to help you identify additional opportunities that can be used as negative or positive keywords which would have otherwise been hard to spot within the terms.
+Adalysis analyzes the search terms using an n-gram approach to help you identify additional opportunities that can be used as negative or positive keywords that would have otherwise been hard to spot within the terms.